Sreetama2001/Final_year_project/README.md

-# Robust Heart rate estimation from facial videos
+# Health Vitals from facial recognition

 This repo monitors real time cardiac activities of a person through remote photoplethysmography(rPPG) without any physical contact with sensor, by detecing blood volume pulse induced subtle color changes from video stream through webcam sensor or a video file.